 Master of Public Health (MPH) Program

 The goal of the Master of Public Health (MPH) program is to prepare students to be effective public health professionals.
 Public health professionals work in a variety of organizations and agencies to contribute the common aim of promoting and protecting health in human populations.
-Students in the MPH program may select coursework from one of the following areas: biostatistics (biometry or clinical research), community health, environmental and occupational health sciences, epidemiology, or health management and policy.
+Students in the MPH program may select coursework from one of the following six areas: biostatistics (biometry or clinical research), community health, environmental and occupational health sciences, epidemiology, health management and policy, or professional option.

 The Health Science Center is a member of SOPHAS (Schools of Public Health Application Service).
 Students may apply online at www.sophas.org.
 The School of Public Health admits students during the fall, spring, and summer semesters.
 The deadlines are as follows:

 |Semester||Admission Deadline||Classes Begin|

 It is recommended that non-U.S. citizens apply well in advance of these deadlines to allow for the preparation of immigration documents.

 Applicants to the MPH program will fall under one of the following admissions categories: